 Events and extracurricular activities provide teacher candidates with further opportunities to initiate and experience projects and develop their professional network.
 For further information about annual Faculty events and activities, see News & Events.

-The Education Registrar will inform the Registrar of the Ontario College of Teachers when a teacher candidate has successfully completed the program.
+The Director of Student and Support Services (Faculty registrar) will inform the Registrar of the Ontario College of Teachers when a teacher candidate has successfully completed the program.
 Graduating teacher candidates who plan to teach in Ontario must formally register to become members of the College and be awarded the Certificate of Qualification and Registration as a teacher.

 Given the different curriculum taught in each province, teacher candidates interested in teaching in other provinces need to ensure they have the requisite background to teach in that province.